pitchmuc/adobe-analytics-api-2.0/docs/main.md

   * countRepeatInstance : OPTIONAL: Overwritte the request setting to count repeatInstances values.
   * ignoreZeroes : OPTIONAL : Ignore zeros in the results
   * rsid : OPTIONAL : Overwrite the reportSuite ID used for report.
 Only works if the same components are presents.
   * resolveColumns: OPTIONAL : automatically resolve columns from ID to name for calculated metrics & segments.
-Default True. (works on returnClass only)
+Default `True`. (works on returnClass only)
   * save : OPTIONAL : If you want to save the data (in JSON or CSV, depending the class is used or not)
-  * returnClass : OPTIONAL : return the class building dataframe and better comprehension of data. (default yes)
+  * returnClass : OPTIONAL : return the class building dataframe and better comprehension of data. (default `True`)

 I am recommending to try using the `getReport2` instead of the `getReport` method, with returning the `Workspace` class as often as possible (default method).
 This will provide the more intelligible report for you.